danielfm/dotfiles-emacs/README.md

 ## Compatibility

-This configuration was built for Emacs 24.x and it should work on both GUI-based and terminal-based versions of Emacs (for Linux and MacOS X).
+This configuration was built for Emacs 24.x and it should work on both GUI-based and terminal-based versions of Emacs for Linux and MacOS X.

+Windows aren't and won't be supported.

 ## Installation